FLASH 1.0: A Software Framework for Rapid Parallel Deployment and Enhancing Host Code Portability in Heterogeneous Computing: Introduction

-The frontend interfaces provide facilities to engage, dispatch, and build deep kernel pipelines and strongly decouples the host program from kernel implementations.
+The frontend interfaces provide facilities to engage, dispatch, and build deep kernel pipelines and strongly decouple the host program from kernel implementations.
 Such an interface strategy provides the application with extensible hardware-agnostic interfaces that enforce a clear separation of responsibility among hardware-agnostic host applications, hardware-specific device kernels, and runtimes.
 The variadic and mixin idioms allow for a much smaller set of interfaces that covers a larger region of functionality with little repetition as compared to existing portability frameworks.
 Furthermore, with the simple and loosely-coupled natures of the frontend interfaces, developers can easily organize, distinguish, maintain, and extend hardware-specific device kernel (HSDK) definitions and accelerator runtime interfaces without disturbing the existing logic.
-This accelerates the adoption of new, exotic accelerators by no longer requiring optimization nor hardware engineers to understand the application as a whole to enable new functionality.
+This accelerates the adoption of new, exotic accelerators by no longer requiring optimization or hardware engineers to understand the application as a whole to enable new functionality.

 The frontend runtime packages arguments, checks dependencies, translates attributes of complex kernel pipelines and dispatches them to an appropriate backend runtime.
 Moreover, the frontend runtime has the novel responsibility for converting an open-ended meta-programming interface semantic to a traditional close-ended \textit{PImpl} interface for backend modularity.
 This is critical to providing practical extensibility to an application without increasing compilation time to an impractical level.
-Moreover, with a compiler-firewalled frontend runtime, applications and device runtimes can evolve independently, which leads to a reduction in development time by allowing application developers and hardware engineers to work independently.
+Moreover, with a compiler-firewalled frontend runtime, applications, and device runtimes can evolve independently, which reduces development time by allowing application developers and hardware engineers to work independently.